Adding a new SIEM connecter

 note

-For further information on connector actions, see SIEM connector actions
+For information on connector actions, see SIEM connector actions.

 Generic webhook integration

-Coro supports the integration of custom webhooks.
-These can be used to send data (for example, ticket log information) from the Coro console to a specified URL endpoint.
-This endpoint could be the REST API endpoint for an internal IT system.
+Coro supports generic webhook integrations to collect ticket data related to an event and send it from the Coro console to a specified URL endpoint, such as the REST API of an internal IT system.

-- Enter an external webhook into the Listener URL field (retrieved from your organization’s internal IT system).
+- Enter the external webhook into Listener URL (retrieved from your organization’s internal IT system).

 -